naymanjari/moonphase/README.txt

-this project currently has no moving parts this is just setting up the sketch to read my csv file eventually will have an "earth" that moves across the "moon" to simulate phases based on the "phase" variable
+this project currently has no moving parts this is just setting up the sketch to read my csv file eventually will have an "earth" that moves across the "moon" to simulate phases based on the "phase" variable will change phase every second based on the IRL clock using second()

 running a p5 app: